Joaquin-Gajardo/nigeria-crop-mask/README.md

 </p>

 ## :hammer: Setup
 The code was developed and tested on a Linux-based workstation using Python 3.7.
-For setting up the environment, install [miniconda](https://docs.conda.io/projects/miniconda/en/latest/) or Anaconda and create a new environment:
+For setting up the environment, install [miniconda](https://docs.conda.io/projects/miniconda/en/latest/) or Anaconda, and you can create a new environment using the the explicit environment yaml file we provide:
-Alternatively, you can install the explicit environment:
 ```bash
 conda env create -f envs/env_gpu_explicit.yml
 conda activate nigeria-crop-mask-gpu